ilyaVdovenko1/InformationTheory.lab2/README.md

 - [ ] Make sure that these transformations work with all popular extensions:
 **Docx**, **Gif**, **Mp4**, **Jpeg**, **txt**, **BD**, **exe**, **pdf**, ….
 - [ ] Make a table of test results.
-- [ ] Manually create a key generator table for the "all 1s" state, print it out, compare with point 2.
+- [ ] Manually create a key generator table for the "all 1s" state(see an example-1), print it out, compare with point 2.
 - [ ] Check the functionality of the entire UI.
 Error handling style - console on ui.
 - [ ] To automate the process, set up an external script that will hash from files and compare to check equivalence.
 Also check visually.
 - [ ] Check UI input key ref text and so on.